liris-xr/PLUME/docs/viewer/replay.md

 # Replay

-## Introduction
+## Opening a Record

-To replay a record file produced by the [PLUME Recorder](../recorder/index.md), you will need your record `.plm` file along with the [asset bundle](../recorder/asset-bundle.md) associated to the project.
+To replay a record file produced by the [PLUME Recorder](../recorder/index.md), you will need your record `.plm` file along with the [asset bundle](../recorder/advanced/asset-bundle.md) associated to the project.

 1. Launch PLUME Viewer.
 2. Select the `.plm` file you want to replay.